-The suspect's brother, Bryan Santiago, said he believes the shooting rampage resulted from mental issues that surfaced after his time in Iraq.
+The suspect’s brother, Bryan Santiago, said he believes the shooting rampage resulted from mental issues that surfaced after the Iraq tour.

-Terry Andres of Virginia Beach, Virginia, was at the airport to begin a vacation with his wife, Ann, and his 63rd birthday was coming up, according to a close friend.
+Terry Andres of Virginia Beach, Virginia, was at the airport to begin a vacation with his wife, Ann, and a celebration for the couple – his 63rd birthday was coming up, according to a close friend.

-Andres died, and his wife was uninjured, said the friend, who asked to remain anonymous.
+Andres died; his wife was uninjured, said the friend, who asked to remain anonymous.

 “Terry was the kindest, sweetest and best kind of friend anyone could have.
 He was the ultimate family man,” said the friend, who has known Andres since high school.
 “He and Ann were married for 40 years, and he absolutely adored his children and grandchildren.”

 Another victim was Olga Woltering, 84, who was traveling with her husband, Ralph.
-They had traveled from their home outside Atlanta for a cruise.
+They were on their way from their home outside Atlanta for a cruise.

-The great-grandmother and loyal church member died, and her husband escaped serious injury, according to posts on social media.
+The great-grandmother and loyal church member died; her husband escaped serious injury, according to posts on social media.

-"Olga was one of the most joyful, loving, caring and committed people I have ever met," the Rev. Fernando Molina-Restrepo of the Catholic Church of the Transfiguration in Marietta, Georgia, told CNN.
-The Wolterings had been members of the church since 1978, the priest said.
+“Olga was one of the most joyful, loving, caring and committed people I have ever met,” the Rev. Fernando Molina-Restrepo of the Catholic Church of the Transfiguration in Marietta, Georgia, told CNN.
+The Wolterings were members of the church since 1978, the priest said.